JasonSteving99/claro-lang/mdbook_docs/src/copying/known_bugs/known_bugs.tmpl.md

 # Known `copy(...)` Bugs

 Currently Claro's copy implementation suffers from two different implementation problems that will be resolved in a future release.
-I'll describe them below just for the sake of clarity:
+I'll describe them below just for the sake of clarity.

+<div class="warning">Please feel free to reach out if you'd like to help to address these bugs!</div>

 ## Compiler Stack Overflows on Copying Recursive Types